 - Most important, when a virtual visit doesn’t yield enough information, especially if the patient may have a serious illness or condition or a history of underlying health issues that may cause complications, physicians should document the lack of information and insist on an in-person appointment for a more detailed examination or diagnosis.

-Telemedicine offers many new opportunities and potential benefits for patients and practices in the increasingly complex health care environment.
+Telemedicine offers many new opportunities and potential benefits for patients and practices in the increasingly complex healthcare environment.
 As it evolves, medical providers must stay alert to the possible risks of litigation, especially when making a new diagnosis or presenting with a new symptom or health concern.
 Remember that virtual care is still in its early stages, and we have much to learn.

-Though you may need to learn how to avoid such risks, you don’t have to learn about billing complexities in telehealth medical billing.
-MedicalBillersandCoders (MBC) is a leading medical billing company providing complete revenue cycle solutions.
 We are well versed with the telehealth billing guidelines and payer policies, during PHE and the end of PHE also.
-To know more about our telehealth billing and coding services, contact us at info@medicalbillersandcoders.com/ 888-357-3226
+To learn more about our telehealth billing and coding services, contact us at info@medicalbillersandcoders.com/ 888-357-3226